top of page

 Teetotal or not teetotal?
 That is the question.

-First and foremost to acknowledge before we go any further is that if you feel alcohol dependency is severely damaging your life, or even that you might be heading in that direction then sober curious is NOT the route for you and you should of instead seek proper professional guidance from people who are trained in ways to help you.
+First and foremost to acknowledge before we go any further, is that if you feel alcohol dependency is severely damaging your life, or even that you might be heading in that direction, then sober curiousity is NOT the route for you, and you should instead seek proper professional guidance from people who are trained in ways to help you.

 Bathtub time-machine

 Let’s rewind.
-I don’t know how old you are but will assume you’re of an age where you have at least some fond memories of booze filled evenings to look back on.
-Like me you probably find yourself reminiscing back to yester-year with a warm hearted smile as you remember the time you and your best friend found yourselves drunk in a bathtub (fully clothed I might add), in a house party, laughing hysterically at your failed attempts to lever yourself out of said tub while questioning who’s crazy idea it was in the first place and beckoning other friends forward with more cheap prosecco and just one more shot (and that was all before we headed out to the club).
+I don’t know how old you are, but I will assume you’re of an age where you have at least some fond memories of booze-filled evenings to look back on.
+Like me, you probably find yourself reminiscing back to yesteryear with a warm-hearted smile as you remember the time you and your best friend found yourselves drunk in a bathtub (fully clothed, I might add) at a house party, laughing hysterically at your failed attempts to lever yourself out of said tub while questioning who’s crazy idea it was in the first place and beckoning other friends forward with more cheap prosecco and just one more shot (and that was all before we headed out to the club).

 Do I regret nights like that?
 Not at all.
 I had a wonderful time (for the most part) and made friends and memories that have lasted me a lifetime (again, for the most part).
 But was it all good?
 Definitely not.
 And while the downs in your youth always felt like they were worth the ups, as time has gone on and age has made it clear to me that she’s in charge and that she will no longer allow the good to outweigh the bad it has become clear that a re-evaluation is needed.